Sir Patrick Spens

 Summary of Sir Patrick Spens

-- “Sir Patrick Spens” As a Representative of Chivalry and Tragedy: The balled beings with the Scottish King, Dunfermline, asking his advisors to take up the captaincy of the ship as per their navigation skills.
-When Sir Patrick Spens is recommended, the King asks him to fetch the Norwegian princess, though, he laughs it off, thinking the time unsuitable for such a venture.
-Yet, he ventures out on Monday and reaches Norwegian land soon after two days.
-On reaching Norway, he rather faces consternation of the accusation of lavishing all money of the Scottish king.
+- “Sir Patrick Spens” As a Representative of Chivalry and Tragedy: The ballad beings with the narration of Scottish King, Dunfermline, asking his advisors to take up the captaincy of the ship as per their navigation skills.
+When Sir Patrick Spens is recommended by the King, he is asked to undertake the task of fetching the Norwegian princess.
+However, he dismisses the request with laughter, deeming the timing inappropriate for such an endeavor.
+He ventures out on Monday and reaches Norwegian land soon after two days.
+When he got to Norway, he was pretty shocked to be accused of spending all the Scottish king’s money.
 Despite his protests, nobody pays attention to him.
-In this situation, he sets sail to Scotland despite the prediction of the risky storm.
-Soon the ship faces the storm that is about to wreck the ship.
-The crew tries to repair the ship with twine and silk but it stays unrepaired at several places.
-The crew fears that they would get wet and lords become terrified from the prospects of drowning at the sea.
+In this situation, he sets sail for Scotland despite the prediction of the risky storm.
+Soon the ship braves the oncoming storm that looms to devastate it.
+The crew tries to repair the ship with twine and silk, but it stays unrepaired at several places.
+The crew is concerned about getting soaked and lords are deeply afraid of the likelihood of drowning in the ocean.
 Back in Scotland, the ladies also experience disappointment.
-Soon, they learn that their lords are lying at the bottom of the sea, for the ship was drowned near Aberdeen.
+Soon, they learn that their lords are lying at the bottom of the sea, as the ship was drowned near Aberdeen.

 literary devices refer to the specific tools that the writers use in their writings to convey their message appealingly.
-Anonymous has also inserted some literary devices in this poem to enhance his writing.
 The analysis of the devices used in this poem is as follows.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /l/ in “When a bolt flew out of the good ship’s side” or “O loth, both, were our good scots lords” and the sound of /m/ in “That never more came home.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /s/ and /l/ in “When a bolt flew out of the good ship’s side”, the sound of /th/ and /r/ in “O loth, both, were our good scots lords” and the sound of /m/ and /r/ in “That never more came home.”

 O lang, lang may the maidens sit